 A sexless marriage

 Tina and Bill* are a married couple in a committed relationship.
 They have been married 22 years, and have not had sex in the past year.
 In fact, they have been in a sexless marriage for over 12 years.
-They have one son in college, and another finishing High School this year.
+They have one son in college, and another finishing high school this year.
 If you met them, you would say they are an attractive, vibrant, middle-aged couple.

 Bill is in IT and runs a large organization.
 Tina runs a health and wellness franchise.
 They stay physically fit, take exotic vacations, and throw lavish dinner parties.
 In many ways, they are the “ideal” couple.